Come eseguire la lavorazione CNC per prototipi di giocattoli elettrici?

 • Replica Production: If the prototype passes tests, utilizzo silicone replica molds (vacuum pouring) fare 10-20 small-batch prototypes—this reduces CNC machining costs for repeated tests.

-• Iterative Improvement: Adjust the design based on user feedback (PER ESEMPIO., modify gear tooth count if the toy is too noisy; increase battery compartment size for longer runtime).
+• Iterative Improvement: Adjust the design based on user feedback (per esempio., modify gear tooth count if the toy is too noisy; increase battery compartment size for longer runtime).

 Yigu Technology’s Viewpoint